The Spiritual Man

 to the spirit.
 Whether “spirit” refers to the Spirit of God or

-of 1 Corinthians, Paul refers to the Spirit of God, not our human spirits
+Corinthians, Paul refers to the Spirit of God, not our human spirits - (1 Corinthians 2:10-14).

 The “spiritual” man has “received the

 “spiritual.”
-If we could remove all mystical aspects and metaphysical
+If we could remove all mystical and metaphysical aspects

-speculation from our application of the word, we would come closer to the biblical
+from our application of the word, we would come closer to the biblical

 understanding.